How to Become an Addiction Counselor

 What Is the Job Outlook for Addiction Counselors?

-Demand for these professionals also is expected to rise as states want treatment and counseling help for drug offenders instead of jail time.
-The criminal justice system is recognizing that drug addictions are less likely to commit crimes if they get addiction treatment.
-Sentences for drug offenders often include requirements to attend counseling and treatment programs.
+Demand for these professionals is also expected to rise as states more often lean into treatment for drug offenders instead of jail time.
+The criminal justice system is recognizing that providing treatment to people struggling with substance use disorders is a better solution to reducing crime over the long-term.
+As such, sentences for drug offenders often include requirements to attend counseling and treatment programs.

 How Can You Become an Addiction Counselor?